brtholomy/hnsw/README.md

     AddEdges(layer, q, neighbors)
 ```

 Which means, iterate down the layers, searching each for nearest nodes to our query beginning from our entry point, and make connections to them.
+There's lots of parameters to tweak along the way, but the general idea is still remarkably simple.

 # Conclusion

+Hopefully we've gained a new appreciation of the importance of HNSW and its relevance to scalable similarity search.

-Check out Qdrant's implementation of HNSW and its performance.
+To learn more, check out Qdrant's implementation of HNSW and [its performance metrics][qdrant_benchmark].

 [sw_experiment]: https://en.wikipedia.org/wiki/Small-world_experiment